Isle of Arran: Other industries

 Isle of Arran Brewery is a microbrewery founded in March 2000 in Cladach, near Brodick.
 The business went into liquidation in May 2008, but was then sold to Marketing Management Services International Ltd in June 2008.
 It is now back in production and the beers widely available in Scotland, including certain Aldi stores, yet cutting staff in 2017 and 2018.

 There are two whisky distilleries on the island.
 Arran distillery opened in 1995 in Lochranza on the north side of the island.
-The Lochranza distillery, uncharacteristically for the islands produces an unpeated whisky.
+The Lochranza distillery, uncharacteristically for the islands, produces an unpeated whisky.
 In 2019, a second distillery opened in the south of the island.
-Lagg distillery produces a more peated whisky, more traditional of the islands region.
+Lagg distillery produces a heavily peated whisky, more traditional of the islands region.

-Other businesses include Arran Aromatics, which produces a range of luxury toiletries, perfumes and candles, Arran Dairies, Arran Cheese Shop, James's Chocolates, Wooleys of Arran and Arran Energy who produce biomass wood fuels from island-grown timber.
+Other businesses include Arran, Sense of Scotland, which produces a range of luxury toiletries, perfumes and candles, Arran Dairies, Arran Cheese Shop, James's Chocolates, Wooleys of Arran and Arran Energy who produce biomass wood fuels from island-grown timber.